lastroom/sketch-commands/README.md

 ##How to install it

 First of all you need to have [Sketch 3](http://bohemiancoding.com/sketch/) installed.
+>Compatible with the current version 3.6 ( 26304 )

 ###Use Sketch Toolbox (recommended)
 Use [Sketch Toolbox](http://sketchtoolbox.com/) to search for `Sketch Browser Preview` and click install.